 Statistical analyses

 We conducted descriptive statistics and also differences between delays associated with other factors tested by Chi-square tests and Fisher's exact test (in case of low frequency).
 Univariable (unadjusted) and multivariable (adjusted) logistic regression were utilized to identify factors that are associated with patient delay, provider delay, and total delay.
 In the univariable analysis, variables were individually added to the logistic regression model.
+We used an arbitrary p-value of ≤ 0.20 as a criterion for including covariates in the multivariable models from univariable model [17] .
+It is crucial to understand that a very small p-value does not prove the null hypothesis or the alternative.
+Furthermore, the p-value by itself cannot reveal the magnitude or significance of the group differences.
+Even with large sample sizes or extremely accurate measurements, differences that are not clinically meaningful may be reflected in statistically significant results (9).

-We used an arbitrary p-value of ≤ 0.20 as a criterion for including covariates in the multivariable models [17] from univariable model.
-(9)In this study, three models were utilized to identify associated risk factors of patient delay, provider delay, and total delay, designated as Model 1, Model 2, and Model 3, respectively.
+In this study, three models were utilized to identify associated risk factors of patient delay, provider delay, and total delay, designated as Model 1, Model 2, and Model 3, respectively.
 Results were reported as unadjusted/crude odds ratios (COR) and adjusted odds ratios (AOR) with their respective 95% confidence intervals.
 We considered a p-value of less than 0.05 to be statistically significant, indicating a 5% level of significance for interpreting our results.
 Additionally, we assessed multicollinearity in the final model using a cut-off value of 4.00 for the variance inflation factor (VIF) analysis [18].
 At this stage, all variables were incorporated into the model since the VIF values for each variable were below 4.00.
 All analyses were performed using R software.

 Results